Evgh/s5_epam_binaryCalculator_unitTests/README.md

-# Project was created to showcase my skills with NUnit
+# Project was created to demonstrate my skills with NUnit
-_I created the functionality for performing binary operations and tests that test it._
+_I created a binary operations functionality and tests for it._

-## What does s5_epam_binaryCalculator_unitTests contain
+## What s5_epam_binaryCalculator_unitTests project is
-### It describes the functionality that is actually planned to be tested.
+### It describes the functionality that is planned to be tested
 - Main binary operations
-- Displaying a number as a binary string
+- Displaying a number in a binary representation
-- Getting a number from a string consisting of '0' and '1'.
-(For example "10" => 2)
+- Getting a number from a string consisting only of '0' and '1' symbols (For example "110" => 6)

 I implemented it in the form of extension methods.
-Binary operations extensions are described in class BinaryCalculatorExtensions.
-Methods for working with binary strings are described in the class BinaryPrinterExtensions.
+Extensions for binary operations are described in the class BinaryCalculatorExtensions.
+Methods for working with binary representation are described in the class BinaryPrinterExtensions.

 Sample of using my logic:
 ```